 Use Social-Bookmarking Services

-Social-bookmarking services like the popular Delicious and lesser-known Diigo allow you to share your bookmarks with your friends and discover other websites that may be interesting to you.
+Social-bookmarking services like the popular [NO LONGER WORKS] Delicious and lesser-known Diigo allow you to share your bookmarks with your friends and discover other websites that may be interesting to you.
 If you’ve built up quite a collection, try using a social-bookmarking service to share it with others.

 Use Icon-Only Bookmarks

 If you have a large amount of bookmarks and like using your browser’s bookmarks toolbar for easy access to these bookmarks, try using icon-only bookmarks.
 This will give you one-click access to the largest amount of possible bookmarks at the same time.
 As long as the bookmarks have distinctive favicons (web page icons), they should still be recognizable.